-By Beula Postlewait, Nazarene Educators Worldwide Communications Representative
+I Didn't Understand It at the Time By Beula Postlewait, Communications Representative

-I have been a public-school teacher and a Sunday school teacher.
+I have been a public school teacher and a Sunday school teacher.
 I have learned that a child's lack of attention does not always mean he or she is not listening.

 Recently, in my Sunday school class, a four-year-old boy was playing with a set of family figurines.
 When it was time to put away the toys and come to the Bible story circle, he brought one of the figurines with him.
 He seemed totally distracted by the toy during the Bible story time.
 Yet, later, when I asked questions about the story events, he could answer every question.
 Did his inattention frustrate me?
 Yes, it did.
-Did this discourage me?
-Yes, it did.
 Did I learn something from this incident?
 Yes, I did.

-Later, as I thought about this, I recalled a similar incident that happened in one of my preschool classes at church many years ago.
+As I thought about this later on, I recalled a similar incident that happened in one of my preschool classes at church many years ago.
 It was Palm Sunday.
-Before class, I had taken bulletin board paper and made a pathway on our classroom floor.
+Before class, I had used bulletin board paper and made a pathway on our classroom floor.
 We had made palm branches from green construction paper and dowel rods.
 I gave the children simple Bible costumes they could put on and take off easily.
 We had a "homemade" donkey that one child would ride on (as Jesus) while the other children lined the path and waved their palm branches and shouted, "Hosanna!"